leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 - Audit

-Check dependencies with known vulnerabilities
+Check dependencies with known vulnerabilities.
+Ensuring that these dependencies don't contain any known security vulnerabilities is very important for the overall security of your website.

 ```js
 npm audit